 With fall less than two weeks away, it’s a good time to implement some fall home prep tips.
 Here are six tips to help keep you warm, cozy and safe this winter.

-Before the weather changes from warm and dry, to wet and stormy; consider inspecting your roof.
+It’s time to inspect your roof, before the weather changes from warm and dry, to wet and stormy.
 If you are unsure, or uncomfortable getting on your roof, hire a professional.

-Keep your plants healthy and avoid dangerous pesticides by purchasing Ladybugs to control aphids, mites and other insects that harm them.
+Keep your plants healthy and avoid dangerous pesticides by purchasing Ladybugs.
+Ladybugs are known to control aphids, mites and other insects that harm plants.
 Remember, ladybugs will fly to neighboring gardens when they have eaten the pests in your yard.
-You can encourage them to stay and attract more by planting geraniums, cosmos and coneflowers.
-If you have pets and children, it is always best for them and the environment to seek natural pest control like ladybugs, green lacewing and assassin bugs.
+Also, encourage them to stay and attract more by planting geraniums, cosmos and coneflowers.
+If you have pets and children, it is always best for them and the environment to seek natural pest control.
+Along with ladybugs, you can try green lacewing and assassin bugs.
 As a result, you’ll help protect the environment and have a beautiful garden.

 For those with concerns about trapped vs. bred ladybugs, check out Insect Lore.
 This company sells larvae, which actually eat more aphids than adults.
 If you want to attract more native beneficial insects to your garden, try Predalure.
 Predualure sells a pheromone lure that attracts beneficial insects to your gardens to feed on destructive insect pests.
 For other beneficial insects, look into Beneficial Insectary.
 They provide a number of beneficial insects to control a multitude of problems.